wp-plugins/amazon-product-in-a-post-plugin/readme.txt

 == Upgrade Notice ==

 = 3.5.1 =
-* Adds many new features, fixes several bugs and implements some mandatory Amazon affilate Terms of Use changes.
+* Adds many new features, fixes several bugs and implements some mandatory Amazon Affialte Terms of Use changes.

 = 3.1.0 =
-* 3.0.0 up to 3.1.0 where devlopement versions.
+* 3.0.0 up to 3.1.0 where devlopment versions.
 Figured I would just up the version to match WordPress version after this point.